lonebhen/react_todoapp/README.md

-This is a reactjs todo-app.This project only contains the frontend part,No backend and database.
+This is a reactjs todo-app.This project only contains the frontend part.No backend and database.